-Please see Change of Major, page 16.
+Please see the Admission Requirements section of this catalog, under Change of Major.

 Changing Course Content and Prerequisites

 Students are subject to the program requirements in the Catalog for the year of matriculation into the program.
 The College reviews and upgrades the content of programs regularly to assure that each graduate receives current knowledge and training to perform competently in a chosen field.
 To accomplish this, the College reserves the right to modify course content and prerequisites based on established educational and professional objectives and the needs of students.
 Please note that students must follow subsequent changes to course prerequisites independent of year of matriculation.